Buckminster Fuller: Death

 I am now close to 88 and I am confident that the only thing important about me is that I am an average healthy human.
 I am also a living case history of a thoroughly documented, half-century, search-and-research project designed to discover what, if anything, an unknown, moneyless individual, with a dependent wife and newborn child, might be able to do effectively on behalf of all humanity that could not be accomplished by great nations, great religions or private enterprise, no matter how rich or powerfully armed.

 Fuller died on July 1, 1983, 11 days before his 88th birthday.
 During the period leading up to his death, his wife had been lying comatose in a Los Angeles hospital, dying of cancer.
 It was while visiting her there that he exclaimed, at a certain point: "She is squeezing my hand!"
 He then stood up, had a heart attack, and died an hour later, at age 87.
 His wife of 66 years died 36 hours later.
 They are buried in Mount Auburn Cemetery in Cambridge, Massachusetts.
+His gravestone carries the phrase Trim tab.